 A transformer is a static device whose use plays an important role in transferring power from one circuit to another.
 Due to the principle of electrical magnetic induction, this is possible without any change in its frequency.

 There is also a change in voltage and current.
 The main function of a transformer is to increase or decrease the voltage in AC power.
 The transformer can be divided into two sections depending on its construction, one is the core type and the other is the shell type.

-The core type transformer consists of 2-limbs and 2-yokes in the magnetic core.
-While in the shell type, it consists of 3-limbs and 2-yokes.
+The core-type transformer consists of 2-limbs and 2-yokes in the magnetic core.
+While the shell type, it consists of 3-limbs and 2-yokes.
 So in today’s article, we will see what is a shell-type transformer, why such a type of transformer is constructed, the working principle, and much more.

 What is a Shell Type Transformer?

 The appearance of this transformer is rectangular in shape which consists of three essential parts like one core and two windings.

 Whose diagram is as follows:

 Thus two windings named primary and secondary are included which are arranged in one part of the transformer.
 The coil of this transformer can be wound in the form of a multi-layer disc where these layers are insulated from each other by paper.

 Such transformers are used for low voltage and high ratings.
 Cooling in this type of transformer is not effective.
 The winding of such a transformer is distributed in a systematic manner so that its heat can be dissipated naturally.